pts/muxzcat/README.txt

 size-optimized muxzcat.c (on Linux i386) is about 7% slower than speed-optimized xzcat (on Linux amd64).

-Based on decompression speed measurements of a ~2 MiB .tar.xz file, size-optimized muxzcat.c (on Linux i386) is about 334 times faster than muxzcat.pl (on perl compiled for Linux amd64).
-Currently muxzcat.pl is very slow because it does many artihmetic operations conservatively so that it will work with Perls with 32-bit and 64-bit integer arithmetic.
-It looks like possible to improve the speed ratio to 200 by removing some unncessary calls to `& 0xffffffff', if restricted to Perls with 64-bit integer arithmetic.
+Based on decompression speed measurements of a ~2 MiB .tar.xz file and of the ~100 MiB linux-4.20.5.tar.xz, size-optimized muxzcat.c (on Linux i386) is about 285 times faster than muxzcat.pl (on perl compiled for Linux amd64).
+Part of the slowness is because LZMA decompression needs 32-bit unsigned arithmetic, and perl compiled for Linux amd64 can do 64-bit signed arithmetic, so the inputs of some operations (e.g. >>, <, =) need to be bit-masked to get correct results.
+(Fortunately % and / are not used in LZMA decompression, because they would be even slower when emulated on the wrong signedness.) muxzcat.pl is even slower than that on Perls which can do 32-bit signed aritmetic, because special handling is needed for negative inputs of <.

 muxzcat.pl is compatible with recent versions of Perl 5 (e.g. Perl 5.24) and
 very old versions of Perl 5 (e.g. Perl 5.004_04, released on 1997-10-15).